-On this page you can find information about the decision making process as it relates to in-person, hybrid, and remote learning during the 20-21 school year, including the COVID-19 health metrics in Denver and Adams Counties as well as current confirmed COVID-19 incidents in DSST schools and DSST opening and closing threshold criteria.
+On this page you can find information about the decision making process as it relates to in-person, hybrid, and remote learning during the 20-21 school year, including the current confirmed COVID-19 incidents in DSST schools and DSST opening and closing threshold criteria.

 - Grounding decisions in science

-- We will prioritize safety to ensure we can keep the DSST community healthy
+- Prioritizing safety to ensure we can keep the DSST community healthy

-- We will consider the educational needs of our students and families
+- Considering the educational needs of our students and families

-- We will communicate transparently and in a timely fashion (giving advance notice of decisions when possible)
+- Communicating transparently and in a timely fashion (giving advance notice of decisions when possible

-- We will extend grace to each other and all parts of the community as we navigate this process together
+- Extending grace to each other and all parts of the community as we navigate this process together